Commission for Forensic Nursing Certification

 The FNCB completed the development of the Sexual Assault Nurse Examiners - Pediatric (SANE-P®) with the first examination offered throughout North America in the spring of 2007.

 Those who wish to become certified must be registered nurses (RN) who meet all eligibility requirements to take the certification examination and then achieve a passing score.
 The exam is offered twice a year, in April and September, at multiple sites around the country and globally.
-The examinations are the first to be offered on an international level.
+The examinations are the first in the specialty to be offered on an international level.

 The certification is valid for 3 years and certification renewal is available by attaining continuing education over a 3-year period or by again achieving a passing score on the certification exam.